-The dynamo begins to charge the 6 volt battery at low road speed, rapidly increasing to its maximum output of 4 to 5 amperes.
-The regulation of the dynamo is effected by means of the well-known three-brush method.
-The two main brushes lie across a hoizontal diameter, the positive insulated and the negative earthed to the frame of the machine.
-The control brush is in a specially enclosed box on the underside of the commutator bracket.
+The regulation of the dynamo output is effected by means of the well-known threebrush method.
+The two main brushes lie across a horizontal diameter, the positive insulated and the negative earthed to the frame of the machine, and the control brush is on the underside of the commutator bracket.